rameshv2795/Family_Tree/README.md

 # Status #
 ## Completed ##
 Family Tree:
-  * The Add, Delete, and Edit functionalities are working as intended Binary Search Tree:
+  * The Add, Delete, and Edit functionalities are working as intended * Binary Search Tree:
-  * Data structure working
+  * Data structure working *
-  * GUI works with a few bugs
+  * GUI works with a few bugs *
-  * Checker working to determine if tree is a complete, balanced, perfect and/or degenerate tree
+  * Checker working to determine if tree is a complete, balanced, perfect and/or degenerate tree *
-  * Balance tree button works
+  * Balance tree button works *

-## Working: ##
+## Working ##
 Family Tree:
-  * Working on saving and loading (works with scaling bug).
-Binary Search Tree:
+  * Working on saving and loading (works with scaling bug). * Binary Search Tree:
-  * Fixing scaling issues for Binary Tree.
+  * Fixing scaling issues for Binary Tree. *

-# Bugs: #
+# Bugs #
 At greater depths, left nodes face the wrong way.
 Scaling goes off screen requiring manual window increase.
 3-digit integers are not centered properly.
 Family Tree search sometimes doesn't work.

 # Screens #